 - Common bacteria causing denitrification of soil are pseudomonas denitrificans, thiobacillus denitrificans, micrococcus denitrificans.

-- Nitrate assimilation in plants: the nitrates absorbed by plant roots get converted to amino acids and amides before incorporating into proteins and other macromolecules.
+- Nitrate assimilation in plants: the nitrates absorbed by plant roots get converted to amino acids, and amides before incorporating into proteins and other macromolecules.
 The reduction of nitrate into ammonia is called nitrogen assimilation.
-It occurs in two steps:

 - Ammonia is not liberated.
 It combines with some organic acids to produce amino acids.
 Amino acids then form various types of nitrogenous compounds.

-(a) Reductive amination: the ammonia, formed by nitrogen assimilation (i.e., reduction of nitrates), reacts with α-ketoglutaric acid to form the amino acid- glutamicacid.
-The reaction occurs in presence of enzyme glutamate dehydrogenase.
+- Reductive amination: the ammonia, formed by nitrogen assimilation (i.e., reduction of nitrates), reacts with α-ketoglutaric acid to form the amino acid- glutamic acid.
+The reaction occurs in presence of the enzyme glutamate dehydrogenase.

-(b) Transamination: it is transfer of amino group of one amino acid with the keto group of keto acid.
+- Transamination: It transfers amino groups of one amino acid with the keto group of a keto acid.
 The enzyme required is transaminase or aminotransferase.